sthysel/cv/CV.md

 ## Sept 2016 - Current BHP

-I am currently employed at BHP as Principal Software Engineer specialising in Computer Vision Machine Learning and MLOps.
+I am currently employed at BHP as Principal Cloud Engineer specialising in IIoT and edge compute delivery.

 I have hold various roles at BHP in the last five years, listed below.

 https://www.bhp.com

+### BHP Principal cloud engineer

+I work in a small team responsible for the architecture and implementation of the IIoT Edge cloud platform.
+This platform is built on top of the Azure IIoT Edge platform.
+My responsibilities include implementing workflows and deployments using gitops driven iac.
+Development of common Python libraries and workflow patterns to expand and enhance the platform DX for end users.

-### Principal Computer Vision machine learning
+### BHP Principal Computer Vision machine learning

 I trained computer vision models using Tensorflow and Keras to classify live CCTV video streams to react on fault conditions in various applications.
 I also developed the